biocore-ntnu/epic/README.md

 ## Changelog

 ```
-# 0.0.10 (10.06.16)
-- hotfix: new code in 0.0.9 did not work for large files (but tests passed nonetheless)

 # 0.0.9 (10.06.16)
 - print matrixes of counts per bin for chip and input with flag --print-matrix <outfile_prefix> (these files can be massive, might be slow)
 - use median readlength to find effective genome size, not mean